 In 1820, mahogany bookshelves were added to the original 48 desks to provide additional space for books and papers.
 Since then, each desk has been constructed with a bookshelf.

-Beginning in the early 19th century, desks were fitted with mahogany writing boxes with hinged lids to provide more space for books and papers.
-The boxes increased the overall height of the desks.
-Today only one desk—the Daniel Webster Desk—lacks a writing box.
+During the 19th century, desks began to be fitted with mahogany writing boxes with hinged lids to provide more space for books and papers.
+The boxes increased the overall height of the desks and were likely added by request.
+Today only one deskthe Daniel Webster Desklacks a writing box.

 At least seven distinct numbering systems, using both Roman and Arabic numerals, have been employed over the years to identify the desks, track their locations, and facilitate their arrangement in the Chamber.
-These numbers are still visible on the desks.
-The first known numbering system was adopted in 1871, when E. O’Connor was paid $4.00 to number all desks and chairs to correspond to a floor plan of the Senate Chamber.
+Many of these numbers are still visible on the desks.
+The first known numbering system was adopted in 1871, when the Senate paid Eugene O’Connor $4 to number all desks and chairs to correspond to a floor plan of the Senate Chamber.
 Additional numbering systems were introduced in 1872, 1875, 1890, ca. 1895, 1898, 1911, and 1912.
-The current numbering system, instituted in 1957, consists of Roman numerals stamped on the right-hand corner of the principal wooden crosspiece beneath each desk.
-The Senate Chamber desks are not arranged on the Senate floor in numerical order.
+The current numbering system, instituted in 1957, consists of Roman numerals stamped on the stretcher beneath each desk.
+The Senate Chamber desks are no longer arranged on the Senate floor in numerical order.

-In 1896 the desk feet were enclosed with metal grilles that connected to an airway below the floor, in an effort to improve ventilation in the Chamber.
+In 1896, the desk feet were enclosed with metal grilles that connected to an airway below the floor to improve air circulation in the Chamber.
+Although the 1896 ventilation system became obsolete with the introduction of air conditioning in the Senate Chamber in 1929, the grilles were never removed and remain on the desks today.

 Did You Know?